 - Don’t rotate between the same two or three passwords.
 That’s just as bad as using the same password everywhere.

 - Don’t send passwords via sites like email, Facebook, Twitter.
 Use another means like text message, which goes directly to the recipient.
 Or even better, a phone call.

 - Don’t store passwords in unencrypted files.
 Any idea how many passwords have been stolen because someone stuck them in an unprotected Word or Excel document?
 Even protecting the document may not be enough, whereas password managers help you store passwords with less risk.

 - Don’t stick passwords on sticky notes.
 Whether it’s under the keyboard or on a bulletin board, it’s exposed.
 Be like Gandalf: Keep it secret, keep it safe.

 - Don’t share passwords and accounts.
 This is especially prevalent in small businesses.
 Don’t create one account then share the password; create multiple accounts for each person who needs access.
 More time consuming?
 Sure.
 More secure?
 You bet.

 The good news is that most password managers encrypt your data, so even if hackers get hold of it, they will hopefully be hard-pressed to recover your actual passwords.
 That being said, you need to safeguard your master password with more vigilance than any other password you use.
 Please do NOT re-use your master password anywhere else!
-And be sure to keep another copy of your passwords somewhere safe in case you lose access to your password management tool.
+And be sure to keep another copy of your passwords somewhere else in case you lose access to your password management tool.